 Digital transformation in the finance industry

-Often, many tasks concerning finances are done manually.
+Often, many tasks concerning finances and accounting are done manually.
 This is either because of a lack of appropriate solutions or fear of handing tasks to bots.
 However, especially after the COVID-19 pandemic, many organizations have turned to digitization, including automating routine tasks.
 Companies have now become aware of the right rule configurations to ensure that there is someone to double-check potential exceptions.

 Understanding the increasing commercial value of automation has created abundant RPA use cases that can translate into the following benefits for financial firms: